kitten-panel - Man Page

 - --lines <LINES>

 The number of lines shown in the panel.
-Ignored for background and vertical panels.
+Ignored for background, centered, and vertical panels.
+If it has the suffix px then it sets the height of the panel in pixels instead of lines.
 Default: 1

 - --columns <COLUMNS>

 The number of columns shown in the panel.
-Ignored for background and horizontal panels.
+Ignored for background, centered, and horizontal panels.
+If it has the suffix px then it sets the width of the panel in pixels instead of columns.
 Default: 1

 - --margin-top <MARGIN_TOP>

-Request a given top margin to the compositor.
-Only works on a Wayland compositor that supports the wlr layer shell protocol.
+Set the top margin for the panel, in pixels.
+Has no effect for bottom edge panels.
+Only works on macOS and Wayland compositors that supports the wlr layer shell protocol.
 Default: 0

 - --margin-left <MARGIN_LEFT>

-Request a given left margin to the compositor.
-Only works on a Wayland compositor that supports the wlr layer shell protocol.
+Set the left margin for the panel, in pixels.
+Has no effect for right edge panels.
+Only works on macOS and Wayland compositors that supports the wlr layer shell protocol.
 Default: 0

 - --margin-bottom <MARGIN_BOTTOM>

-Request a given bottom margin to the compositor.
-Only works on a Wayland compositor that supports the wlr layer shell protocol.
+Set the bottom margin for the panel, in pixels.
+Has no effect for top edge panels.
+Only works on macOS and Wayland compositors that supports the wlr layer shell protocol.
 Default: 0

 - --margin-right <MARGIN_RIGHT>

-Request a given right margin to the compositor.
-Only works on a Wayland compositor that supports the wlr layer shell protocol.
+Set the right margin for the panel, in pixels.
+Has no effect for left edge panels.
+Only works on macOS and Wayland compositors that supports the wlr layer shell protocol.
 Default: 0

 - --edge <EDGE>

 Which edge of the screen to place the panel on.
 Note that some window managers (such as i3) do not support placing docked windows on the left and right edges.
 The value background means make the panel the "desktop wallpaper".
-This is only supported on Wayland, not X11 and note that when using sway if you set a background in your sway config it will cover the background drawn using this kitten.
-The value none anchors the panel to the top left corner by default and the panel should be placed using margins parameters.
-Default: top Choices: background, bottom, left, none, right, top
+Note that when using sway if you set a background in your sway config it will cover the background drawn using this kitten.
+Additionally, there are three more values: center, center-sized and none.
+The value center anchors the panel to all sides and covers the entire display (on macOS the part of the display not covered by titlebar and dock).
+The panel can be shrunk and placed using the margin parameters.
+The value none anchors the panel to the top left corner and should be placed and using the margin parameters.
+Its size is set by --lines and --columns.
+The value center-sized is just like none except that the panel is centered instead of in the top left corner and the margins have no effect.
+Default: top Choices: background, bottom, center, center-sized, left, none, right, top

 - --layer <LAYER>

 On a Wayland compositor that supports the wlr layer shell protocol, specifies the layer on which the panel should be drawn.
 This parameter is ignored and set to background if --edge is set to background.
+On macOS, maps these to appropriate NSWindow levels.
 Default: bottom Choices: background, bottom, overlay, top

 - --config <CONFIG>, -c <CONFIG>